softwaresaiyajin/ios-modular-app-demo/README.md

 The application is built using Swift so it takes advantage of the flexibility of [Protocol-oriented programming](https://www.raywenderlich.com/814-introducing-protocol-oriented-programming-in-swift-3).
 But the architecture can still be achieved in an object-oriented language using [Adapter Pattern](https://stackify.com/design-patterns-explained-adapter-pattern-with-code-examples/).

-As illustrated in the diagram, the application is divided into three components:
+As illustrated in the diagram, the application is divided into three layers:

  - Feature layer - This contains the use-cases the application.
 In this example, each screen is considered a feature.
 Each feature has a repository abstraction which they use to access whatever they need outside their scope (e.g, concrete data, styles, configurations, routing service, etc.).
 Each feature is developed to be stand-alone so they have their own demo applications making them independent on other external dependencies such as the rate the backend service is being developed.
  - Router Layer - This uses [Navigator](https://github.com/softwaresaiyajin/navigator-ios) framework.
 Feature modules are decoupled from one another, thus, no references from one another.
-So when it comes to navigating to another screen, an entity should handle the registration of each screens to know which controller to present.
+So when it comes to navigating to another screen, an entity should handle the registration of each screen to know which controller to present.
 Feature modules communicates to this layer through abstraction as well.
- - Data Layer - Uses [RxAlamofire](https://github.com/RxSwiftCommunity/RxAlamofire) as it's HttpClient and may be integrated further with any ORM such as [Realm](https://github.com/realm/realm-cocoa).
+ - Storage Layer - Uses [RxAlamofire](https://github.com/RxSwiftCommunity/RxAlamofire) as it's HttpClient and may be integrated further with any ORM such as [Realm](https://github.com/realm/realm-cocoa).
 This handles the network requests, mapping of endpoints to their corresponding concrete data models and application persistency.

 # When to modularise?
 Modularisation is not for every project.
 This is incredibly useful for projects which have mid to high complexities and are expected to scale but will be considered a waste of time for small projects.